 By Emily Sayward

-If you have questions, feel free to email Emily at email@example.com and you can follow more of her adventures on instagram here: https://instagram.com/the_wandering_willow/
+If you have any questions, feel free to email Emily at email@example.com and/or follow her on other adventures here: https://instagram.com/the_wandering_willow/

 I work for Surrey School District as an Education Assistant.
 In my free time I enjoy hiking, snowshoeing, going off-road, dragon boating, writing & hanging with my huskies.